Gabrielle Calise is a Florida-based culture writer and editor obsessed with offbeat stories and nostalgia.

 2021

-“In Wildsam’s Gulf Coast guide, I shared the geography, traditions, and cultural institutions from my favorite corners of the South.
-As a contributing writer and editor, I also got to interview Floridians including a wild animal trapper, an Ybor City cigar roller and a retired Weeki Wachee Springs State Park mermaid who once swam for Elvis.
+In Wildsam’s Gulf Coast guide, Gabrielle shared the geography, traditions, and cultural institutions from my favorite corners of the South.
+As a contributing writer and editor, she interviewed Floridians including a wild animal trapper, an Ybor City cigar roller and a retired Weeki Wachee Springs State Park mermaid who once swam for Elvis.

-This almanac delivers a deep dive into the heritage of the Gulf Coast through news clippings, timelines, writings and other historical hearsay.”
+This almanac delivers a deep dive into the heritage of the Gulf Coast through news clippings, timelines, writings and other historical hearsay.

 Etc.

 Looking for a writer?
 Want to chat about the South?
+Curious about booking Gabrielle as a speaker?

 Get in Touch →